My Time at Bec School 1967 - 1972:

 I had gone back to school after the summer holidays in 1972 to take Physics, Chemistry and Biology at A Level.
 But, many of my friends had left school and with different masters teaching the subjects at A Level and the changes that had taken place because of the conversion to a comprehensive school, I left Bec School Christmas 1972.

 I found out recently that Bec was originally a Public School before coming into the state system.
 Looking back at my time there I can see that (what I think would be) the standards of the Public School continued on when it became part of the state system.
 The school ethos was one of discipline and respect, corporal punishment was there but rarely used, there was a strict dress code, even down to the colour of one's socks and consequently everyone was smartly turned out.
-This isn't looking at the past through rose-tinted glasses, as I have said, I don't recall anyone being beaten up or bullied, but I do remember at least one boy having his head put down the toilet.
+This isn't looking at the past through rose-tinted glasses, as I have said, I don't recall anyone being beaten up or bullied, but I do remember one boy having his head put down the toilet.

 It was a terrible thing the Labour Government did, they destroyed an excellent school for nothing more than political dogma.
 The Labour Party hated what they saw as the "elitism of selective schools" and set about removing them from the state school system, even though it was working class lads like myself who stood to benefit from the type of education offered by the grammar school.
 It is interesting that despite the Labour Party's opposition to selective schools, many of them choose to send their own children to fee-paying or selective schools, always finding a way to justify their decision why they didn't send their child to a state school.